mhalttu/SomaCMS/README.md

 What Does *Soma* mean?
 ----------------------
-Soma means small and cute in Finnish.
+Soma means cute in Finnish.

 Setup
 -----